Man smashes News 8 photographer's camera in Rock Island

 Police in Rock Island are looking for a man who assaulted a News 8 photographer in a parking lot and smashed his camera on the ground.

 The incident took place at 38th Street and 18th Avenue around 5 p.m.
 Friday, May 1.
 Working on a story, the photographer was getting footage of several local businesses in the area from the sidewalk.
-That's when a man angrily approached him from a parking lot.
+That's when a man approached him in a parking lot, expressing anger that he may have been filmed while driving by.

 The man first took the photographer's hat, and then ultimately took his camera and smashed it on the ground multiple times.